checkout-page/checkoutpage-api-sdk/CONTRIBUTING.md

-# Contributing to CheckoutPage API SDK
+# Contributing to Checkout Page API SDK

-Thank you for your interest in contributing to the CheckoutPage API SDK!
+Thank you for your interest in contributing to the Checkout Page API SDK!
 This document provides guidelines and instructions for contributing.

 ## Development Setup